-FEATURE_TY Feature Description A polygon feature class derived from a 1.5-meter buffer (3 meter total width) of a pre-low-impact-seismic centerline.
-A polygon feature class derived from a 3-meter buffer (6 meter total width) of a pre-low-impact-seismic centerline.
-A polygon feature class derived from a 2-meter buffer (4 meter total width) of a pre-low-impact-seismic centerline.
+FEATURE_TY Feature Description LOW-IMPACT-SEISMIC A polygon feature class derived from a 1.5-meter buffer (3 meter total width) of a pre-low-impact-seismic centerline.
+CONVENTIONAL- SEISMIC A polygon feature class derived from a 3-meter buffer (6 meter total width) of a pre-low-impact-seismic centerline.
+REC-TRAIL Crown Land Trails published by Alberta Environment and Protected areas as of Apr.
+15, 2024.
+For more information, please visit the Crown Land Trails - Open Government data link.
+OTHER-LINEAR- FEATURES Linear features that are neither managed as recreational trails under the Crown Land Trails dataset and not verified by other reference datasets.